raw-bin/old-common-configs/README.md

 3.  bash-snippets

-    source this file from your bashrc
+    source this file from your bashrc to get vi mode and cdargs.

 xx